-Alignment to AEMO's cyber security standards and minimised data movement across the organisation, will improve data security, quality, latency, and accuracy.
+• Alignment to AEMO's cyber security standards and minimised data movement across the organisation, will improve data security, quality, latency, and accuracy.

-- Develop target state and transition state architecture with a roadmap illustrating the functional and technical view and its integration with the market and other internal systems, and the draft implementation sequence. - Design APRM platform, including the solution architecture, and its technology stack.
-The platform needs to enable consolidated procedures, interfaces, security standards, protocols, and support processes across all Retail Markets. - Develop and execute an implementation roadmap sequencing for the implementation phase(s), including the retirement transition for the legacy applications and the associated regret spend. - Implement a consolidated FRC platform that provides visibility of all market data, and covers the applications defined in the implementation sequencing plan.
-The platform will extend to new assets such as DER, EVs and integrating it with the grid and other market systems.
+- Develop target state and transition state architecture with a roadmap illustrating the functional and technical view and its integration with the market and other internal systems, and the draft implementation sequence. - Design and implement an APRM platform, including the solution architecture, and its technology stack.
+The platform needs to enable consolidated procedures, interfaces, security standards, protocols, and support processes across all Retail Markets (the integration for non-NEM retail markets is outside the NEM2025 scope). - Provide single access to AEMO's retail systems (network, portal, hub, data access and system architecture) for Participants and potentially to non-Participants such as 3rd parties (e.g. NEM2025 scope only extends to NEM retail systems and Participants). - Accommodate new market assets such as DER, and Electric Vehicles (EV) into AEMO NEM grid and market solutions. - Develop and execute an implementation roadmap sequencing for the implementation phase(s), including the retirement transition for the legacy applications and the associated regret spend. - Implement a consolidated FRC platform that provides visibility of all market data, and covers the applications defined in the implementation sequencing plan.
+The platform will extend to new assets such as DER, EVs and integrating it with the grid and other market systems. - Key stepping stones to get to the NEM2025 target state include: - Actor-Asset platform (single view of asset over the entire lifecycle) - NEM CATS - NEM wholesale registration process - Bring other processes and applications onto platform (e.g. DER Register) - Bring EV Register onto platform. - This initiative will employ a phased approach, and the final scope will be subject to the next phase of review.